atc0005/brick/docs/ezproxy.md

 normally authenticated with.
 This allows user accounts to authenticate using LDAP, but be explicitly disabled using flat-files.

-As of April 2020 (v7.0.16), the OCLC Support team has confirmed that EZproxy does not support automatic/programmatic termination of active sessions.
-This means two things:
+When asked, the OCLC Support team confirmed that EZproxy (April 2020, v7.0.16) did not officially support automatic/programmatic termination of active sessions.
+I later learned otherwise (GH-13, GH-31) and was told (paraphrasing) that while it may work now, the feature I discovered was not officially supported.
+I took this to mean that the feature could be pulled (or simply stop working) in the future.

+`brick` v0.2.0 added optional support for automatic user sessions termination.
+See the [configure](configure.md) doc and the main [README](../README.md) file for additional information for this feature.
+If enabled, `fail2ban` becomes an optional layer in abuse control.

+If automatic/native user sessions termination is not enabled:

 - abusive user login sessions continue to be active until they are manually terminated or timeout